Lundqvist to Caps, goalie carousel spins in NHL free agency

 The longtime face of the Rangers will split duties in net with 23-year-old goalie of the future Ilya Samsonov.
 Washington added Lundqvist to replace 2016 Vezina Trophy and 2018 Stanley Cup winner Braden Holtby, who left to sign an $8.6 million, two-year deal with the Vancouver Canucks.

-“Braden has built a legacy both on and off the ice that will have a lasting impact on our organization and on our community,” MacLellan said.
-“Winning the Vezina Trophy in 2016, the Jennings Trophy in 2017 and helping the team win the Stanley Cup with his stellar play in 2018 cements his position as one of the best goalies of his era.
-Off the ice, he led by example and consistently made a positive impact across several important initiatives.”
+Holtby had to take a pay cut, but in a flooded goalie market, the 30-year-old is glad he found a good fit with Vancouver.

-Holtby will count $4.3 million against the salary cap the next two seasons and could be a top option for the Seattle Kraken in the 2021 expansion draft because Vancouver has Thatcher Demko.
+“As it got down to it, you realize there are a lot of really good goalies out there and we all came up at the same time,” said Holtby, who will count $4.3 million against the salary cap the next two seasons and could be a top option for the Seattle Kraken in the 2021 expansion draft because Vancouver has Thatcher Demko.
+“It was a lot of uncertainty but really thankful that that is in the past now and worked out perfectly.”

+Things really worked out perfectly for Markstrom, who left the Canucks to sign a $36 million, six-year contract with the Calgary Flames.
+It was the richest free-agent contract signed by mid-Friday afternoon with an annual cap hit just below the $6.25 million two-time Cup-winning goalie Matt Murray got from Ottawa after his trade there.

+“They really wanted me, and I really wanted to go somewhere where they believe in me,” Markstrom said.
+“They really did that.
+They gave me a great contract and I can’t wait to go out there and play for the Flames and prove to them and everybody else that I’m a good goalie and I’m only going to get better.”

 He took the Rangers to the Cup Final in 2014, a rare year he didn’t face the Capitals in the playoffs.
 After losing series to them in 2009 and 2011, Lundqvist eliminated the Capitals three times: 2012, 2013 and 2015.